Back to Alaska

 Who It Names or Affects

-• Disabled veterans and their widows/widowers.
+• Disabled veterans who own and occupy their permanent residence.

 Terms To Know